 Wearing makeup doesn't define everything about who you are, but it is an expression of the way you want to interact with the world.

 "Oh yeah, I have makeup on now!"
 Legend excitedly proclaims after I bring up the fact that men are becoming more and more open and empowered by their choice to wear makeup, especially on stage and red carpets.
-I ask him what he thinks about this progression in regards to beauty and 'maleness.'
+I ask him what he thinks about this progression in regard to beauty and 'maleness.'
 "It’s not obvious or visible—you can see I don't wear eyeliner," he says.
 "But every guy has a choice to do that.
 Prince used to [wear makeup] and plenty of other artists that we’ve looked up to over the years have done it—particularly in the '80s.
 It's part of being an artist and expressing yourself; it's like another way of performing."

 “I think it's beautiful," he continues, "when people feel free to express themselves.
 I think we should encourage people to be themselves.
 Part of the choice for anyone to wear makeup is how they want to be seen or present themselves.
 Wearing makeup doesn't define everything about who you are, but it is an expression of the way you want to interact with the world.
 We should be open to a range of expressions like that."
 I asked what makeup he had on (practically writing the headline in my head), but he shook his head and told me, "Truly, I have no idea."
 And with that, we parted ways, and I climbed back down the stairs in his trailer.